 But before we head over to the recipe, please watch my video of how I’m preparing a superb vanilla and orange cake recipe in my fabulous KitchenAid Stand Mixer Mini!

 Orange Cake Recipe with Vanilla

-Love cakes?
-Then also check out this cake recipe I’m very fond of: my almond cake with honey and yogurt!
+Then also check out another delicious cake recipe I’m very fond of: my almond cake with honey and yogurt!